EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

             // extract person from iterator and delete it const auto& person_found = itr.value();

-            // delete it from kv_table
+            // delete it from kv::table
             addresses.erase(person_found);
             eosio::print_f("Person was successfully deleted from addressbook.");
         }